 Ireland’s climate could be described as mild, moist and changeable.
 Dublin gets about 730mm (28 inches) of rain a year – more than London or Paris, less than Copenhagen or Munich.
 In the height of summer, the sun doesn’t set until almost 10pm.
 Temperatures rarely drop below freezing and snow is uncommon except on high ground.
 The mercury tops out at about 20° Celsius in summ

 Dublin is closely connected to the rest of Europe by air and sea – and to the rest of the island of Ireland by road and rail.

 Dublin’s airport is one of the top 20 in Europe for both direct and hub connectivity.
-It connects the city to over 180 destinations in 42 countries across four continents.
+46 airlines connect the city to over 180 destinations in 42 countries across four continents.
 The airport, which is north of the city, is easily accessible by road from the city centre (25-35 mins).

 There are plenty of options for getting from A to B in Dublin.
 This is a fairly compact city, which means walking and cycling are viable options for getting around; you can walk from many of the city’s outlying districts to its centre in 30 or 40 minutes.